-According to Government Decisions, the design, excavation, other construction and closure of the underground facility shall be implemented in the best manner with regard to retaining the characteristics of the host rock important to long-term safety.
+According to Government Decree (736/2008), the design, excavation, other construction and closure of the underground facility shall be implemented in a manner that retains characteristics of the host rock important to long-term safety as far as possible.
 The depth of the waste emplacement rooms shall be selected appropriately with regard to the waste to be disposed of and the local geological features.
 The objective shall be that the impacts of above-ground events, actions and environmental changes on long-term safety will remain minor and inadvertent human intrusion to the repository will be difficult.
-More detailed requirements on the design principles are given in Guides YVL 8.1, YVL 8.4 and YVL 8.5.

-Conceptual plans for the closure of the disposal

-facilities have been included in their initial designs (e.g. the PSAR designs of the LILW repositories and the Decision-in-Principle design of the spent fuel repository).
+More detailed requirements on the design principles are given in Guides YVL 8.1, 8.4 and 8.5.
+Conceptual plans for the closure of the disposal facilities have been included in their initial designs (e.g. the PSAR designs of the LILW repositories and the Decision-in Principle design of the spent fuel repository in Olkiluoto).
 These closure plans will be reconsidered in the context of later licensing stages or periodic safety assessments.

-Concerning siting, design, construction and assessment of safety, a more details of the regulatory approach to the Olkiluoto spent fuel disposal project is described in Annex L.1.
+Concerning siting, design, construction and assessment of safety, a more detailed description of the regulatory approach to the Olkiluoto spent fuel disposal project is presented in Annex L.1.